Saint Seiya Omega season 2

-The second season of the Saint Seiya Omega anime series is produced by Toei Animation.
+The second and final season of the Saint Seiya Omega anime series is produced by Toei Animation.
 It began broadcasting on TV Asahi in Japan on April 7, 2013.
 As with the rest of the series, the season follows the adventures of Pegasus Kōga and his friends, along with Athena's Saints, in their fight against the Goddess Pallas and her army of Pallasites, assisted by the brand new Steel Saint Subaru.

 This season is directed by Tatsuya Nagamine and Kohei Kureta and written by Yoshimi Narita.
 Toshihiko Sahashi is the returning composer of the anime.
 From episode 52 to 77, otherwise known as "Chapter New Cloth" (編, Nyū Kurosu Hen), the opening theme is "Saint Evolution Omega" (Ω, Seinto Eboryūshon Omega) performed by the band Nagareda Project.
 From episode 78 to 97, comprising the "Chapter Omega Awakens" (Ω覚醒編, Omega Kakusei Hen), the opening theme is "Senkō Strings" (閃光ストリングス, Senkō Sturingusu) performed by the band Cyntia.

 This season's first twenty-six episodes were collected in both a Blu-ray and a DVD box released on January 29, 2014.
 The following episodes are set to be released in two boxes to be released on July 25, 2014.